 If you’ve been around long enough, chances are you have heard the cheesy pick-up line, “do you believe in love at first sight — or should I walk by again?”
 That may or not work in romance, but it certainly does not work in business.
 Customers form lasting impressions right away, which is why it is so important to make a good first impression.

-If you have ever stayed at a DoubleTree Hotel, you have enjoyed a delicious first impression: starting in the early 1980s, DoubleTree began a tradition of serving warm chocolate chip cookies to customers when the check-in.
-At the time, it was common for hotels to give cookies to VIPs, but DoubleTree said “all our customers are VIPs,” and today, they have sold 250 million of these cookies.
-These cookies are quite popular –a fact noted by the New York Times and by the 4.2 million hits a Google search for “DoubleTree cookie” brings up.
+If you have ever stayed at a DoubleTree Hotel, you have enjoyed a delicious first impression: starting in the early 1980s, DoubleTree began a tradition of serving warm chocolate chip cookies to customers when they check-in.
+At the time, it was common for hotels to give cookies to VIPs, but DoubleTree said “all our customers are VIPs,” and today, they have sold hundreds of millions of these cookies.

 Take care of your customers and look for ways to give them just a little extra.
 You might be surprised at how well they respond!

 Ridgewood, NJ 07450

 OnDemandCMO has authored 7 Steps of Marketing, the only marketing guide book you’ll need to either get your marketing started properly, or stay on track strategically.

 It features best practices on branding, messaging, social media, lead generation and much in between.